 Menopause is a part of every woman’s life; some get them early, and some experience it late.
 In fact, there are various ways women take care of their health during this time.
 A few don’t bother, and some are even actively taking good care of their diet and other supplements after menopause.

 At that time, women start to experience a higher risk of getting in contact with certain health conditions.
-Some risks are due to hormonal changes, but other threats are very common with menopausal women.
+Apart from abnormal bleeding and spotting issues, that can be managed by using a sanitary pad, there are some other risks due to hormonal changes.
+But these are very common with menopausal women.
 Here are a few effective methods you can use to lower your risks and protect your health at this time.

 If you are a smoker, quit it.

 If you were thinking about the right time to quit smoking, then this is the right time to do so.
 Saying no to smoking is good for your face, bones, and heart.
 Imagine it will make you feel healthy and gorgeous.
+If you find it hard to stop smoking you can wean yourself off by using a vaporiser with different flavors that can help satisfy your cravings but without the worry of the effects that smoking can give.
 If you are still not convinced, then think about the statistics showing that almost half of the women who are going through this phase will experience osteoporosis-related fractures for the rest of their lives.
 We certainly feel that you won’t wish to live a life with that.
 So quit smoking and welcome a healthy lifestyle.